damianhakert/damianhakert.github.io/source/posts/2017-02-06-vue-big-plan.html.md

 author_twitter: jakecodes
 author_gitlab: jschatz1
 categories: GitLab
-description: "Our long term plan to make GitLab as fast and performant as possible with Vue and Webpack"
+description: "Our long term plan to make GitLab as fast and performant as possible with Vue and Webpack."
 image_title: '/images/blogimages/vue-big-plan-cover.png'
 ---

 The Frontend at GitLab is getting better and better every day.
-Today we did 2 big things, and I'd like to share them with you and our big plans for the future.
+Today we did two big things, and I'd like to share them with you and our big plans for the future.

 <!--more-->